Below: How to get out of your rut and discover your passion as a single mom. Learn from my journey and discover yours along the way.

 I still miss my kids when they leave for the weekend.
 But I also look forward to my time alone.
 I have so many things I want to do now.

-If you’re drawing a blank for ideas to discover your passion, start by downloading this brainstorming checklist from the resource library.
+If you’re drawing a blank for ideas to discover your passion, start by downloading this brainstorming checklist from the Single Mom Toolbox.

 Set a timer for 5 minutes then begin jotting down ideas of anything that comes to your mind.

 At this point, don’t edit yourself.
 No matter how silly your ideas seem to you.

 What have you always wanted to do, to try, to experience?
 Maybe kids or past relationships have stopped you.
 Even if you don’t think your current circumstances will allow for it, write it down.

 When your 5 minutes is up, look at your list and circle the items that you could start today.

 If you can afford to do them today with your current money situation and in your current circumstances, circle them.
 Then pick one to begin.

 Most importantly – enjoy the process and don’t give up!

 Passion Project Series

 This is part of a multi-part series: Passion Project Series for Single Moms.
 Click here to read all the posts in the series.
 Read through them all to find true self again.